Female Genital Mutilation

-Female genital mutilation (FGM) is the partial or total removal of external female genitalia for non-medical reasons.
+Female Genital Mutilation is the partial or total removal of external female genitalia for non-medical reasons.
 It’s also known as female circumcision, cutting or sunna.

 Religious, social or cultural reasons are sometimes given for FGM.
 However, FGM is child abuse.
 It’s dangerous and a criminal offence.